Creating an Industrial Strength Plone Server

-Anyone can setup a generic Plone server for development, but how do you set up a Plone server that’s rock solid and easy to maintain?
+Anyone can setup a generic Plone server for development, but how do you set up an industrial strength Plone server that’s rock solid and easy to maintain?

 We’ve been using Plone for a couple of years for quick websites that have a bent towards discrete web based applications – sort of a “web 2.0” flare kind of thing.
 For example our Center for Grid Computing site uses software build management, wikis, and issue tracking to help manage the creation and support of grid applications running on the ARDA platform.